Teichlab/celltypist/README.md

   ```python
   new_model = models.Model.load('/path/to/local/folder/some_model_name.pkl')
   ```
-  This model can be used as with the built-in CellTypist models, for example, it can be specified as the `model` argument in `annotate`.
+  This model can be used in the same way as the built-in CellTypist models, for example, it can be specified as the `model` argument in `annotate`.
   ```python
   #Predict the identity of each input cell with the new model.
   predictions = celltypist.annotate(input_file, model = new_model)